kromg/go-nagios-config/README.md

 # go-nagios-config
 A Nagios config parser in Go (work in progress).

-- The package is currently able to parse a valid nagios configuration and to print it (see the included main for an example);
+- The package is currently able to parse a valid nagios configuration and to print it;
 - timeperiods are not parsed;

 ### Roadmap: